kahnbenjamina/Screensaver-of-the-Day/README.md

 - A directory <code>videos</code> in the root directory of the project which contains .mp4 files titled following the keys in <code>ScreensaverOTD.db</code>.
 Note, videos uploaded to Bluesky must be **under 100 MB** and **under three minutes** in length.

 ## To Do

 - Logging
 - Direct Message forwarding
 - Front end for analysis
+- Themes

+## Version History

+<strong>v1.0</strong> - <em>2025-10-21</em>: First official release.
+Posts a random screensaver to Bluesky once daily at 12:00 PM UTC.
+Includes relevant information which is pulled from a locally maintained database file and a locally saved video file.
+Launched with <em>51</em> screensavers supported.